paritytech/ahm-dryrun/README.md

 ### Step 0: `bite` the live network

-The _first_ step consist on _biting_ a live network and ones completed create the _artifacts_ needed to _spawn_ a new instance of this network (rc/ah) and ensure block production.
+The _first_ step consists of _biting_ a live network, and once completed, creating the _artifacts_ needed to _spawn_ a new instance of this network (rc/ah) and ensure block production.

-In order to run the _step 0_ you can run:
+In order to run _step 0_, you can run:

 ```bash
 just zb bite <base_path> <polkadot|kusama|paseo>